syncfusion-content/winui-docs/winui/DataGrid/Columns.md

 {% endtabs %}

-N> FrozenColumnsCount and FooterColumnCount should be lesser than the number of Columns that can be displayed in View.
+N> FrozenColumnsCount and FrozenFooterColumnsCount should be lesser than the number of Columns that can be displayed in View.

 ## Freezing columns